Dynamic Snippets

 }

-The template view is reduced to the minimum necessary (and completely free of snippets!):
+The view's template shrinks to the bare minimum (and is completely free of snippets!):

 <article n:foreach="$articles as $article">